 \section{Abstract}

-We have used the {\it ab initio} Gamow shell model to study the mirror asymmetry in $A=16$ nuclei.
-Starting from a chiral interaction with the two-nucleon force (2NF) at N$^3$LO and three-nucleon force (3NF) at N$^2$LO, a complex-momentum {\it psd}-shell Hamiltonian was constructed by employing the many-body perturbation theory in the Gamow Hartree-Fock basis which includes self-consistently bound, resonant and continuum states.
-In such an elaborated {\it ab initio} Gamow shell model with both 3NF and continuum coupling included, many-body correlations can be treated properly, and the structures of $A=16$ nuclei, $^{16}$F, $^{16}$N, $^{16}$Ne and $^{16}$C, have been investigated well.
-The mirror partners of $^{16}$F and $^{16}$N exhibit different level orders in their excitation spectra, which can be well explained in the present calculations.
-The mirror asymmetry between the mirror partners $^{16}$Ne and $^{16}$C was analyzed in detail by insight into their configuration structures.
-The interplay between 3NF and the continuum coupling is discussed with the {\it ab initio} calculations of the weakly bound and unbound nuclei.
+We have used an {\it ab initio} Gamow shell model to study the isospin symmetry breaking in the $A=16$ mirror nuclei of $^{16}$F, $^{16}$N, $^{16}$Ne and $^{16}$C. Starting from a chiral interaction with two-nucleon force (2NF) at N$^3$LO and three-nucleon force (3NF) at N$^2$LO, a complex-momentum {\it psd}-shell Hamiltonian was constructed by employing the many-body perturbation theory in the Gamow Hartree-Fock basis which includes bound, resonant and continuum states self-consistently.
+Such an elaborated {\it ab initio} Gamow shell model with both continuum coupling and 3NF included can properly treat the many-body correlations of weakly bound and unbound nuclei.
+The mirror partners of $^{16}$F and $^{16}$N exhibit different level orders in their excitation spectra, which can be well explained by the inclusion of 3NF in the calculation.
+The isospin asymmetry between the mirror partners $^{16}$Ne and $^{16}$C was studied in detail by insight into their configuration structures.
+The interplay between 3NF and the continuum coupling is discussed in the weakly bound and unbound nuclear states.

 {}